TimiAkinrele/roadmap-phase1-project/README.md

 * **Git (Phase 1B):**
     * **Secure Workflow:** The `main` branch is protected, forcing all changes through Pull Requests.
     * **Secret Management:** The `.gitignore` file correctly ignores the `.env` secrets file.
+    * **History Management:** Resolved a "divergent branches" issue using `git merge --allow-unrelated-histories` to align the local and remote main branches.

 * **Docker (Phase 1D):**
     * **Horizontal Scaling:** The `web` service is scaled to 3 replicas using `deploy: replicas: 3` for high availability.